jsonzilla/UTL/docs/module_profiler.md

 ### Thread safety

-Almost all profiling is lock-free, there are only 3 points at which we need to lock a mutex:
+Almost all profiling is lock-free, there are only 3 points at which implementation needs to lock a mutex:

 - When creating a new thread
 - When joining a thread